 Fleas are tiny insects that are around a quarter of an inch long.
 They don’t have wings, but their long rear legs allow them to jump.
 They reproduce quickly and are frequently found in fabrics and carpets.
 Fleas must be dealt with immediately because they grow quickly, and they might cause allergic reactions or skin irritation.

-These tiny creatures prefer humidity and warmth, and they may quickly move from pets to carpets, furniture, people, and anything else with a pulse.
-Flea bites are itchy, also possibly spread illnesses like murine typhus.
+Flea bites are itchy, and also possibly spread illnesses like murine typhus.
 The signs of this disease are headache, fever, and even body aches, but it can be treated with antibiotics.

 Fortunately, natural flea remedies will be discussed in this article to help you prevent and eliminate fleas.